jpreecedev/developerhandbook/src/pages/regular-expressions-in-javascript/index.md

 - Validate user input, like; email addresses, phone numbers etc.
 - Replace old values in strings with new values.
 - Insert characters.
 I.e. format the following number, `100000000`, as `10,000,000`.
 - That is about it.
-Every other usecase is probably wrong.
+Every other use case is probably wrong.

 ## JavaScript Regex Metacharacters